 He holds a BA in Mathematical Sciences, M.Sc. in Applied Statistics and D.Phil. in Mathematics from the University of Oxford.
-After the completion of his studies he held a post-doctoral research fellowship at University College Cork.
-He currently holds an EPSRC Early Career Research Fellowship, and serves as Principal Organiser for the 2019 Isaac Newton Institute programme on the Mathematics of Energy Systems.
+After the completion of his studies, he held a post-doctoral research fellowship at University College Cork.
+From 2013 to 2020 he held an EPSRC Early Career Research Fellowship, and from 2020-22 he holds a Research Fellowship at the Alan Turing Institute.
+He served as Principal Organiser for the 2019 Isaac Newton Institute programme on the Mathematics of Energy Systems.

 I am organising the 2019 programme on the Mathematics of Energy Systems(link is external) at the Isaac Newton Institute in Cambridge.